Shenmue (video game): Development

+Sega Saturn prototypes

 Shenmue was created by Yu Suzuki.
 After joining Sega in 1983, Suzuki created several successful arcade games including Hang-On (1985), Out Run (1986) and Virtua Fighter (1993).
 In comparison to arcade games, where the ideal experience is only a few minutes long, Suzuki wanted to make a longer experience and researched role-playing games (RPGs).

 To test camera, combat and conversation systems, Suzuki and Sega AM2 built a prototype Sega Saturn game, The Old Man and the Peach Tree, about a young man, Taro, seeking a martial arts grandmaster in 1950s Luoyang, China.
 Taro brings an old man a peach in exchange for information about the grandmaster; at the end of the game, the man skillfully skips stones across water to hunt fish, revealing that he is the grandmaster.

 In 1996, AM2 began developing a 3D Saturn RPG with the working title Guppy.
 This became Virtua Fighter RPG: Akira's Story, an RPG starring the Virtua Fighter character Akira.
 AM2 planned a "cinematic" approach, including voice acting and elaborate combat sequences.
 Suzuki researched locations in China, and constructed four acts with the themes "sadness", "fight",[sic] "departure" and "starting afresh".
 In this version of the story, Akira would overcome his grief following his father's death, travel to China, defeat an antagonist, and begin a journey with a new friend.
 Suzuki recruited a screenwriter, a playwright and film directors to write the multi-part story, which IGN described as a "revenge epic in the tradition of Chinese cinema".

+Move to Dreamcast

-In 1997, development moved to Sega's upcoming console, the Dreamcast.
-In 1998, the Sega of America vice president, Bernie Stolar, told Next Generation that Suzuki's next project would "rock the gaming world".
-That year, to better market the game as a Dreamcast "killer app", the Virtua Fighter connection was dropped and Suzuki announced the working title Project Berkley.
+Sega planned to release a graphics accelerator add-on to enable the game to run on Saturn.
+In 1997, after the add-on was canceled, development moved to Sega's upcoming console, the Dreamcast.
+In 1998, to better market the game as a Dreamcast "killer app", the Virtua Fighter connection was dropped and Suzuki announced the working title Project Berkley.
 By the time of the Dreamcast's release that November, it had been retitled Shenmue.
 Sega announced that Shenmue was so unique it belonged to a new genre it termed "full reactive eyes entertainment" or "FREE".